-Can a Medical Doctor Evaluate the Reasonableness and Necessity of Chiropractic Care
+Can a Medical Doctor Evaluate the Necessity of Chiropractic Care?

 People injured in automobile accidents need professional health care, and normally seek the assistance of a primary health care provider such as a medical doctor, chiropractor, or osteopath.
 When the injury is to soft tissue in the neck and back, the public has generally considered chiropractic care to be an effective alternative approach to standard medical management.
 In recent years, research has increasingly confirmed the public view that chiropractic is an effective form of treatment of soft tissue injuries.1